inaimathi/cl-notebook/README.md

 - We are not going to automatically evaluate notebooks on book load, and we won't be automatically re-evaluating and saving cells whose values have changed.
 Some cells might contain things like calls to `random`, or file-writes to freshly-generated temp-files; that makes the second goal difficult if not impossible.
 The first goal is annoying in the absence of the second; it means re-evaling all cells and saving those that changed since last time.
 This would potentially cause a notebook to change every time it was opened with cl-notebook, which is unacceptable from the user perspective.

 ### TODO
+- `Ctrl-Ret` should run a `repackage-notebook` command.
+You'll need appropriate back-end handlers and a new `repackaged` event
+- Add `Ctrl-Ret` binding for `rename-notebook` to the title input, just for consistency.

 - Need a complete how-to set of videos at some point

 ##### Thoughts